We’re all making choices in the pandemic. Many of us are lying about them.

 So Emily said her family will get together outdoors, wear masks when they’re preparing the meal, leave windows open in the bathroom and serve food in small groups so people don’t crowd inside the house.
 Despite those precautions, Emily said she’s not comfortable telling her friends, who sometimes seem to try to one-up each other with who’s being the most cautious about the virus.

 “It’s like there’s always somebody from either side judging you,” Emily said.
-“Either you’re being too cautious or you’re not taking this seriously enough and you’re causing the plague.”
+“Either you’re being too cautious, or you’re not taking this seriously enough and you’re causing the plague.”

 Sasha, a junior at the University of Delaware, said she and her five roommates decided at the beginning of the semester that they had to get approval from the group if any of them wanted to see a friend in a socially distant manner.
 She also spoke on the condition that only her first name be used because she worried about social retribution.

 Sasha said she abided by her house rule until about two weeks ago, when a guy invited her out for coffee on the spur of the moment.
-She thought about asking her roommates for permission to go, but changed her mind and hoped she could fly under the radar.
+She thought about asking her roommates for permission to go but changed her mind and hoped she could fly under the radar.

 She and the guy sat outside at the coffee shop, Sasha said, but ended up inside his home, maskless.